 The Business Law LL.M.
 Certificate program allows LL.M. students to prepare for professional practice as legal advisors to businesses, to business-oriented NGOs, and to government entities.
-Offered in conjunction with the Berkeley Center for Law, Business and the Economy, the curricular program requires students to develop a background in fundamental areas of business law.
+Offered in conjunction with the Berkeley Center for Law and Business, the curricular program requires students to develop a background in fundamental areas of business law.
 Students completing the program will have breadth of knowledge, deep expertise and a foundation for professional practice.

 Professional track and hybrid option students who earn 11 or more units of Business Law courses upon graduation may apply for an LL.M.
 Certificate of Specialization in Business Law toward the end of their second year.